librasteve/raku-Physics-Error/README.md

 this module lets you write something like:
 * 0.5±0.01
 * 0.5±10%

-it also work with the [Physics::Measure](https://github.com/p6steve/raku-Physics-Measure) and [Physics::Unit](https://github.com/p6steve/raku-Physics-Unit) modules to do this:
+it also works with the [Physics::Measure](https://github.com/p6steve/raku-Physics-Measure) and [Physics::Unit](https://github.com/p6steve/raku-Physics-Unit) modules to do this:
 * 23nm±1
 * 30mph±10%